 Stations of the Cross

-Stations are held on each Wednesday morning during Lent at 9:30am (after 9am Mass).
+Stations are held on each Friday during Lent after the 9:30am Mass.

 Passion (Palm) Sunday